+BE COMPLETED BY THE APPLICANT Name:

+State Campus Director:

+Courses Applying for

+Name and Title of Reference:

+т.
+1 value and true of Reference.

+т О BE COMPLETED BY THE REFERENCE PERSON

+I enote of time you have know the applicant

+Your professional association with the applicant

-TO BE COMPLETED BY THE APPLICANT 2.
-State Campus Director: 3.
-Courses Applying for: 4.
-Name and Title of Reference: TO BE COMPLETED BY THE REFERENCE PERSON 1.
-Length of time you have know the applicant 2.
-Your professional association with the applicant 3.
-Your knowledge of the applicant's ability to teach the above course(s) 4.
+۷. our professional association with the applicant

+3. Your knowledge of the applicant's ability to teach the above course(s)

+4. 4.
 Your evaluation of the applicant's effectiveness as a teacher.

-5. Personal qualities and characteristics that, in your opinion, make the applicant well suited for this assignment.
-Signature of Reference Person Date Address
+5. Personal qualities and characteristics that, in your opinion, make applicant well-suited for this assignment. the

+Signature of Reference Person Date

+Address